 When you name your restaurant after Loki the Trickster, you'd better have good food ... and they DO!
 We held out on experiencing authentic Icelandic food until our two days in Reykjavik.
-In the city, we tasted cod, lamb, meat stew, pizza with Béarnaise sauce (yes!), hot dogs, and ice cream.
-Funny, but yeah, ice cream's a thing in Iceland and, like the hot dogs, it's a little different in a really good way!
+In the city, we tasted cod, lamb, meat stew, pizza with Béarnaise sauce (yes!), hot dogs, ice cream, and yogurt.
+Funny, but yeah, ice cream and yogurt are thing in Iceland and, like the hot dogs, they're a little different in a really good way!

 Without a doubt, Kaffi Loki delivered the goods!
 And at a great price! $80 for two including beer and wine!

 Somewhere Out There, There's a Three-Legged Lamb

 Delivering the goods?
 Here you go!
 My Kaffi Loki dish of lamb shank with a stew was the real deal.
 There was SO MUCH MEAT on that shank!
 I hope the farmer is taking that lamb's legs off one at a time ... and only on special occasions.